azl0502/azl0502.github.io/index.md

 ```

-### 11) Create a user account for yourself, sal, and codi with sudo permissions.
-The user names shall be "sal" and "codi" and the password shall be "GraceHopper1906" and be set to be changed after login.
+### 11) User Setup
-Add a user, change it's password, then cause it to expire:
+I wanted to create 3 accounts: austin, sal, and codi, each with the password "GraceHopper1906".
+On login, each user is to change their password.
+This is done using the following code template, where username is replaced with the username we want to create:

 ```
 useradd -m username